bcrossley712/fs-journal/quizzes/week03.md

 **3.** What is Encapsulation?
 <!-- enter you answer in the space below -->
 ```
+Local retention and protection and hiding of state process.
+Or the object stores its state privately and only the objects methods have access to the state.
 ```
 **4.** What does the S stand for in the `SOLID` principles?
 <!-- enter you answer in the space below -->